danman01/ebook-book-template/chapter03-more_details.md

 Spark’s capabilities can all be accessed and controlled using a rich API.
 This supports Spark’s four principal development environments ([Scala](https://spark.apache.org/docs/latest/api/scala/index.html), [Java](https://spark.apache.org/docs/latest/api/java/index.html),  [Python](https://spark.apache.org/docs/latest/api/python/index.html), [R](https://spark.apache.org/docs/latest/api/R/index.html)), and extensive documentation is provided regarding the API’s instantiation in each of these languages.
 The [Spark Programming Guide](http://spark.apache.org/docs/latest/programming-guide.html) provides further detail, with comprehensive code snippets in Scala, Java and Python.
 The Spark API was optimized for manipulating data, with a design that reduced common data science tasks from hundreds or thousands of lines of code to only a few.

 An additional DataFrames API was added to Spark in 2015.
-DataFrames [offers](https://databricks.com/blog/2015/02/17/introducing-dataframes-in-spark-for-large-scale-data-science.html):
+DataFrames [offer](https://databricks.com/blog/2015/02/17/introducing-dataframes-in-spark-for-large-scale-data-science.html):
 * Ability to scale from kilobytes of data on a single laptop to petabytes on a large cluster
 * Support for a wide array of data formats and storage systems
 * State-of-the-art optimization and code generation through the Spark SQL Catalyst optimizer
 * Seamless integration with all big data tooling and infrastructure via Spark
 * APIs for Python, Java, Scala, and R

-For new users familiar with data frames in other programming languages, this API should make them feel at home.
+For new users familiar with dataframes in other programming languages, this API should make them feel at home.
 For existing Spark users, this extended API will make Spark easier to program, and at the same time improve performance through intelligent optimizations and code-generation.

 ## The Power of Data Pipelines